AciferBG/Poisoned-Pathways/README.md

    - A file named **setup-Poisoned_pathways.exe**
 4. Run the installer:
    - Double-click `setup-Poisoned_pathways.exe` and follow the on-screen instructions.
+5. **You need to start a new game**
-5. To uninstall or change components:
+6. To uninstall or change components:
    - Run `setup-Poisoned_pathways.exe` again.

 ## Recommended Character Level